polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

 1. In the terminal where the parachain template node is running, press `Control-c`

-2. Purge the parachain collator state by running the following command:
+2. Purge the parachain collator state by running the following command

     ```bash
      ./target/release/parachain-template-node purge-chain --chain raw-parachain-chainspec.json